-&lt;sup>212 The term 'public art' often refers to works of art in any medium that have been planned and executed with the specific intention of being sited or staged in the public domain.
-Such works are usually outside and accessible to all, and have often been produced with community involvement and collaboration.
+$^{^{204}}$ The term 'public art' often refers to works of art in any medium that have been planned and executed with the specific intention of being sited or staged in the public domain.
+Such works are usually outside and accessible to all and have often been produced with community involvement and collaboration.

-&lt;sup>213 A recent example is the placing on a roundabout on the A354 at Blandford of 3 larger than life badgers within a wildflower area, made by a local artist and sponsored by the local brewery.
+205 A recent example is the placing on a roundabout on A354 at Blandford of 3 larger than life badgers within a wildflower area, made by a local artist and sponsored by the local brewery.